Before we jump into the questions it is useful to understand why you should go to a mortgage broker instead of directly to the bank.

-Oak Laurel are members of the Finance Brokers Association of Australia (FBAA).
+Finance Brokers Association of Australia (FBAA)

-Ask the mortgage broker to give you an estimate of how much a bank or other lender will lend to you, this is called your borrowing power.
+Ask the mortgage broker to give you an estimate of how much a bank or lender will lend to you, this is called your borrowing power.
 This will vary from lender to lender and is dependent on your income.
-Your mortgage broker will be able to give you a quick estimate with minimal details but for an exact amount you will need to provide all of your details so that these can be referenced against each lender’s requirements and policies.
+Your mortgage broker will be able to give you a quick estimate with minimal details but for an exact amount, you will need to provide all of your details so that these can be referenced against each lender’s requirements and policies.
 Some lenders will not consider certain types of income (such as commissions or overtime) and they may only consider a percentage of some types of income (for example 80% of rental income).
-Knowing your borrowing power is important if not essential before you start your search for a property.
+Knowing your borrowing power is important if not essential, before you start your search for a property.

 Ask about how much deposit you will need.
 Saving for the deposit can be the hardest part of purchasing a house.
 The minimum amount of deposit you will need is dependent on the size of the mortgage you will have.
 A mortgage broker will be able to estimate how much deposit you need and if you need to pay for Lenders Mortgage Insurance.
-Lenders Mortgage Insurance can be a significant amount of money if you have only a small deposit and a large loan.
+Lenders mortgage insurance can be a significant amount of money if you have only a small deposit and a large loan.
 Lenders mortgage insurance is insurance you pay to protect the bank or lender (not you) if you default on the loan and they make a loss from the sale of your repossessed house.
-A good mortgage broker will also be able to estimate your Lenders mortgage insurance.
+A good mortgage broker will also be able to estimate your lenders mortgage insurance.

 There is not one best loan for everyone.
-The best loan for you may not be the best loan for someone else who has a different situation and / or objectives.
+The best loan for you may not be the best loan for someone else who has a different situation and/or objectives.

-Your mortgage broker should ask you about your situation, that is the amount you want to borrow, how much deposit you have, your income, etc… and what you want to achieve (your objectives), this may be:
+Your mortgage broker should ask you about your situation, that is the amount you want to borrow, how much deposit you have, your income, etc.… and what you want to achieve (your objectives), this may be:

 — buy the home that you will live in for the rest of your life and know that your repayments will not rise in the next 3 years; or

-– buy an apartment live in it for a few years until you can afford a bigger place and then turn the apartment into a rental property.
+— buy an apartment, live in it for a few years until you can afford a bigger place and then turn the apartment into a rental property.